miamibc/joker-telegram-bot/src/Plugin/README.md

 ### OpenAI Plugin

-Add chatting ability to your bot with help of [OpenAI](https://platform.openai.com/)
+Add chatting ability to your bot with help of [OpenAI](https://platform.openai.com/).
+Bot will trigger by mension it's name Joker in the chat.
+From replies he extracts conversation as a context, if Joker was one of opponents in the conversation, he continues to answer.

 Example of chat: